 in a relatively short amount of time.
 As I stated in my covered legal

-, even the non-embellished legal pads have sold very well for
+pad video, even the non-embellished legal pads have sold very well for

 me at craft fairs.